lab1092/blender-manual_ja/manual/composite_nodes/types/input.rst

 depending on the format.
 If the image format does not support A and/or Z, default values are supplied (1.0 for A, 0.0 for Z).

-- Alpha/Transparency Channel
+Alpha/Transparency Channel
-  - If a transparency channel is detected, the :guilabel:`Alpha` output socket will supply it.
+  - If a transparency channel is detected, the *Alpha* output socket will supply it.
-  - If it does not have an Alpha channel (e.g. JPG images), Blender will supply one, setting the whole image to completely opaque (an Alpha of 1.00, which will show in a :guilabel:`Viewer` node as white - if connected to the :guilabel:`Image` input socket).
+  - If it does not have an Alpha channel (e.g. JPG images), Blender will supply one, setting the whole image to completely opaque (an Alpha of 1.00, which will show in a *Viewer* node as white - if connected to the *Image* input socket).
-- Z/depth Channel
+Z/depth Channel
-  - If a Z (depth) channel is detected, the :guilabel:`Z` output socket will supply it.
+  - If a Z (depth) channel is detected, the *Z* output socket will supply it.
   - If it does not have a Z channel (e.g. JPG or PNG images), Blender will supply one, setting the whole image to be at the camera (a depth of 0.00).
     To view the Z-depth channel, use the Map Value to ColorRamp noodle given above in the Render Layer input node,